operate-first/sre/process/incident_management.md

 There can be multiple levels of severity for an incident depending on the impact it has.
 The process below would be used when the incident is considered to be a major incident.
 When the incident is a minor one then a lightweight ad-hoc process can be used.
 The goal being to make sure not to make the process too heavy for small incidents.

-A major outage can be defined when our platform is running out of error budget or when we start failing our SLOs:
+A major outage can be defined when our platform is running out of error budget or when we start failing our SLOs.

 examples of major incidents:
 * Full outage or heavy degradation of one or multiple services impacting one or several customers